MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bypass-custom-business-logic.md

   - LearningEveryday1
   - NHelgren
 ---
-# Bypass Custom Business Logic
+# Bypass Custom Dataverse Logic

-There are times when you want to be able to perform data operations without having custom business logic applied.
+There are times when you want to be able to perform data operations without having custom business logic applied in Dataverse.
 These scenarios typically involve bulk data operations where large numbers of records are being created, updated or deleted.

+Without a way to tell Dataverse not to invoke the business logic, you need to locate and disable the custom plug-ins and workflows that contain the business logic.
+Disabling plug-ins and workflows means that the logic is disabled for all users while those plug-ins and workflows are disabled.
+It also means that you have to take care to only disable the right plug-ins and workflows and remember to re-enable them when you're done.

 As a developer of a client application or plug, plug-in you can pass special [optional parameters](optional-parameters.md) with your requests to control two types of custom business logic as described in the following table: